djoufson/dotnet-ef-seeder/README.md

 ![Banner](./assets/banner.jpeg)

-This package setup a pattern of registering and executing seeders to populate a database with test data.
+This package defines a pattern to register and execute seeders to populate a database with test data.

 > Those coming from the Laravel world, the api is highly inspired by what is proposed in Laravel.